CBIIT/IGTD/Scripts/README.md

 ## Use IGTD to Convert Tabular Data into Images

 The [./IGTD_Functions.py](./IGTD_Functions.py) script provides all the functions used by the IGTD algorithm.
-Please see comments in the script for explanations about the inputs and outputs of all functions. table_to_image is the main function for running the IGTD algorithm. min_max_transform is the function to preprocess input data, so that the minimum and maximum values of each feature are linearly scaled to 0 and 1, respectively.
+Please see comments in the script for explanations about the inputs and outputs of all functions. table_to_image is the main function for running the IGTD algorithm. min_max_transform is the function to preprocess input data, scaling the minimum and maximum values of each feature linearly to 0 and 1, respectively.
 Example_Run.py provides exmaples demonstrating how to use the functions for running the IGTD algorithm.